-The only way to know if you have hep B is to have a hep B blood test.
-It is not a routine test and unless you ask for it, the check-ups you do with your family doctor will not include it.
+If you think you may have hep B, the only way to know for sure is to get tested.
+Hep B is not a routine testing procedure and unless you ask for it, the check-ups you do with your family doctor will not include it.
 If you want to know your hep B status, ask your doctor for a hep B test.

 About 1 in 100 people in NSW have hepatitis B. Almost half of those aren’t diagnosed yet.

 You may wish to get tested for hep B if you:

 - were born in a country with high rates of hep B